xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 {% include note.html content="In case you wonder where the suffix comes from, it is exactly the Node.js `process.platform` and `process.arch`.
-The `win32` part is confusing, but we have to leave with it." %}
+The `win32` part is confusing, but we have to live with it." %}

 ### Unpack